-The Council has reviewed and approved the budget for the year ending 31 March 2020, the five year plan for the period ending 31 March 2023 was agreed by Council in late 2018.
-Social Work England is expected to replace the HCPC as the regulator for social workers in England in 2019, leading to a loss of around £5.6m a year in income in 2019.
-Plans are in place to reduce the cost base and a proposed fee increase is in final stages of negotiation.
+The Council has reviewed and approved the budget for the year ending 31 March 2021, and the five-year financial plan for the period ending 31 March 2023 was agreed by Council in late 2018.
+Social Work England is expected to replace the HCPC as the regulator for social workers in England in late 2019, leading to a loss of around £5.6m a year in income in this year.
+Plans are in place to reduce the cost base and a proposed fee increase has been agreed by the Council, subject to parliamentary approval of our Rules.
 In the meantime, our cash balance ensures that we remain a going concern.
 Based on this information, the Council considers that it is appropriate to prepare the Statement of financial position on a going concern basis.